Dempsy/dempsy-commons/README.md

 </dependency>
 ```

 It's possible to use the Zookeeper implementation in test as there's a zookeeper implementation test-jar that's built.
-If you want to run tests against an embeded Zookeeper server then you can include the following dependency.
+If you want to run tests against an embedded Zookeeper server then you can include the following dependency.

 ```xml
 <dependency>